MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/FG01_Lab1_Ex3_sensitivity_labels.md

 You have successfully created and published a sublabel using Double Key Encryption with dynamic watermarking.
 This label provides strong protection for highly confidential content and enforces restricted access and justification for classification changes.

-## Task 7 – E Enable Microsoft Purview integration in Defender for Cloud Apps
+## Task 7 – Enable Microsoft Purview integration in Defender for Cloud Apps

 In this task, you'll enable Microsoft Purview integration in Microsoft Defender for Cloud Apps.
 This allows Defender to scan new files for Microsoft Purview sensitivity labels and inspect content based on those labels.